 After months of exploring options I decided to pursue a master’s degree in School Counseling.
 The program here is extraordinary.
 The class sizes are small, so you can build a bond with, not only your classmates but, all your professors.
 There is a lot of hands on learning, and I feel that this has benefited me most.
 Being able to be in such a well-rounded accredited program has broadened my horizons and I feel that upon graduation I will be well prepared to go out into the workforce.

 Here at Niagara, I have been an Orientation Leader, a photographer, a Big Eagle Little Eagle Mentor, and a student able to find a career that they love along with finding myself in the process.
 And for that, I am forever grateful.

-For more information on the master's of education in school counseling program, please contact the College of Education Office at email@example.com or 716.286.8336.
+For more information on the master's of education in school counseling program, please contact the College of Education Office or by phone at 716.286.8336.